 You have arrived….Lands End, South Carolina…

-After leaving my first stop is at the “Chapel of Ease”, another “haunted area” on the 7 mile road.
-I tried real hard to get a dose of scary but just peace and quiet here for me.
+After leaving my first stop is at the “Chapel of Ease”, another “haunted area” on the 7-mile road.
+I tried really hard to get a dose of scary but just peace and quiet here for me.

 For more information: https://eatsleepplaybeaufort.com/beauforts-haunted-history-st-helenas-chapel-of-ease/